TULiberalArts/Public-Policy/pages/graduate.md

    [jeff.antsen@temple.edu](mailto:jeff.antsen@temple.edu)
 meta-description: Information about our Master of Public Policy program.
 ---
+Our program uses state-of-the-art instructional technology in classrooms just steps from Philadelphia's City Hall.

 Read on for information about our [master of public policy](#program-overview) and our [+1 program](#announcements).

 ## Program Overview

-Our [Master of Public Policy](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/) (MPP) offers recent college graduates and those who have already started careers an affordable education just steps from Philadelphia’s City Hall with state-of-the-art instructional technology.
+Our [Master of Public Policy](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/) (MPP) is designed for both recent college graduates and those who have already started careers.

 Temple’s faculty has a wealth of knowledge and experience that they are eager to share with students.
 Our professors conduct research relevant to addressing a wide variety of social issues and improving the quality of life throughout the commonwealth and the Philadelphia region.
 Recent research includes the following: